 SYSREL covers system reliability evaluation including event updating.
 The graphical user interface offers easy and efficient way to define the model.
 The definition of the stochastic model (basic random variables) is the same as in COMREL with all features to model dependencies.
 The logical model in SYSREL is connected with the failure criteria and the stochastic model (basic random variables) for a fully interactive control.
 System modeling includes not only the representation by a (minimal) set of parallel systems in series but also the important case of conditional events (observations, event updating).

-For the FORM/SORM methods SYSREL is based on, you have access to several efficient and reliable algorithms searching for the β-point (most likely failure point) with special solution strategies.
-An alternative computational option is Monte Carlo simulation.
+When working with FORM/SORM in SYSREL, you have access to several efficient and reliable algorithms searching for the ß-point (most likely failure point) with special solution strategies.
+An alternative reliability method available in SYSREL is Monte Carlo simulation.

 An extension for reliability based optimization (RBO).